Kanegraffiti/parsl/docs/userguide/configuring.rst

         strategy='none',
     )

-For hardware that uses Nvidia devices, Parsl allows for the oversubscription of workers to GPUS.
+For hardware that uses Nvidia devices, Parsl allows for the oversubscription of workers to GPUs.
 This is intended to make use of Nvidia's `Multi-Process Service (MPS) <https://docs.nvidia.com/deploy/mps/>`_ available on many of their GPUs that allows users to run multiple concurrent processes on a single GPU.
 The user needs to set in the ``worker_init`` commands to start MPS on every node in the block (this is machine dependent).
 The ``available_accelerators`` option should then be set to the total number of GPU partitions run on a single node in the block.
 For example, for a node with 4 Nvidia GPUs, to create 8 workers per GPU, set ``available_accelerators=32``.
 GPUs will be assigned to workers in ascending order in contiguous blocks.
 In the example, workers 0-7 will be placed on GPU 0, workers 8-15 on GPU 1, workers 16-23 on GPU 2, and workers 24-31 on GPU 3.

 Multi-Threaded Applications
 ---------------------------

-Workflows which launch multiple workers on a single node which perform multi-threaded tasks (e.g., NumPy, Tensorflow operations) may run into thread contention issues.
+:ref:`Workflows <workflow>` which launch multiple workers on a single node that perform multi-threaded tasks (e.g., NumPy, TensorFlow operations) may run into thread contention issues.
 Each worker may try to use the same hardware threads, which leads to performance penalties.
 Use the ``cpu_affinity`` feature of the :class:`~parsl.executors.HighThroughputExecutor` to assign workers to specific threads.
 Users can pin threads to workers either with a strategy method or an explicit list.

-The strategy methods will auto assign all detected hardware threads to workers.
+The strategy methods will auto-assign all detected hardware threads to workers.
 Allowed strategies that can be assigned to ``cpu_affinity`` are ``block``, ``block-reverse``, and ``alternating``.
-The ``block`` method pins threads to workers in sequential order (ex: 4 threads are grouped (0, 1) and (2, 3) on two workers);
+The ``block`` method pins threads to workers in sequential order (e.g., 4 threads are grouped (0, 1) and (2, 3) on two workers);
-``block-reverse`` pins threads in reverse sequential order (ex: (3, 2) and (1, 0)); and ``alternating`` alternates threads among workers (ex: (0, 2) and (1, 3)).
+``block-reverse`` pins threads in reverse sequential order (e.g., (3, 2) and (1, 0)); and ``alternating`` alternates threads among workers (e.g., (0, 2) and (1, 3)).

-Select the best blocking strategy for processor's cache hierarchy (choose ``alternating`` if in doubt) to ensure workers to not compete for cores.
+Select the best blocking strategy for the processor's cache hierarchy (choose ``alternating`` if in doubt) to ensure workers do not compete for cores.

 .. code-block:: python